GabP404/Timeseries_Forecasting_with_Neural_Networks/README.md

 ### Optimal Solution:

-After thorough experimentation and evaluation, we discovered that a synergistic fusion of Convolutional and LSTM mechanisms yielded the most promising results.
-This hybrid approach effectively captured both local patterns and long-term dependencies in the data, leading to robust predictions in our task.
+After thorough experimentation and evaluation, we found that combining Convolutional and LSTM mechanisms produced the best results.
+This hybrid approach proved to be the most robust for our task.

 ## More Information